 Blackjack Switch – Rules, Free Game, Strategy Charts & Odds

-Since it’s only been around for a few years, most gamers haven’t had a chance to play Blackjack Switch.
+Since it’s only been around for a few years, most blackjack gamblers haven’t had a chance to play Blackjack Switch.
 This article is intended to increase awareness of the exciting variant, as well as explain how to play Blackjack Switch.
-For those who obsess about the house edge, I’ve also included a section on Blackjack Switch odds and probability.
+For those who obsess about the house edge, we’ve also included a section on Blackjack Switch odds and probability.

 How to Play Blackjack Switch

 Learning how to play Blackjack Switch is easy, as it still follows the basic theme of the game it was based on.
 This means players need to get closer to 21 than the dealer without going bust, and the optimum hand is an ace and a 10-value card (known as a “natural blackjack”).

 The game is played with four, six, or eight decks of cards and the values are the same as in normal blackjack.
 This means that face cards are worth 10 points, the ace is worth either 1 or 11, and all other others are the same as the value printed on their card.